 Dr. Chere Gregory mentioned she had already emailed MDPP Program Manager, Tatiana Moore, but would love to connect Moore with the community-based peer educator program at Novant Health so they can learn from MDPP’s key learnings and discoveries.

-Dr. Cherry Beasley noted her office has been overwhelmed with small requests from Robinson County and asked if OHE can help to take this on.
+Dr. Cherry Beasley noted her office has been overwhelmed with small requests from Robeson County and asked if OHE can help to take this on.
 Dr. Beasley expressed there are many different groups working to reduce disparities, but without collaboration, they are unable to make significant impact.
 Dr. Beasley appreciates the work Deputy Secretary Farrington is doing to get these groups to talk to each other at the state level.

 IV.
 Closing Matters